-- 5.24 Prior to the grant of a premises licence or a club premises certificate the Police and any authorised person as defined by the Act may at any reasonable time enter the premises to which the application relates to assess the effect of the grant of the licence or certificate on the licensing objectives. - 5.25 Once premises are licensed it is essential that they are maintained and operated so as to ensure the continued promotion of the licensing objectives, compliance with the Act and any conditions attached to the licence.
-The Authority will make
+- 6.21 Prior to the grant of a Premises Licence or a Club Premises Certificate the Police and any authorised person as defined by the Act may at any reasonable time enter the premises to which the application relates to assess the effect of the grant of the licence or certificate on the licensing objectives. - 6.22 Once premises are licensed it is essential that they are maintained and operated to ensure the continued promotion of the licensing objectives, compliance with the Act and any conditions attached to the licence.
+The Authority will make arrangements to risk assess licensed premises and take appropriate enforcement action.

-- arrangements to risk assess licensed premises and take appropriate enforcement action. - 5.26 A Police Enforcement Protocol has been established between Northumbria Police, Tyne and Wear Fire and Rescue Service and the Councils of Tyne & Wear and Northumberland. - 5.27 The Authority will risk-rate all premises and any inspection will be on the following basis:
+- 6.23 A Police Enforcement Protocol has been established between Northumbria Police, Tyne and Wear Fire and Rescue Service and the local authorities within Tyne & Wear and Northumberland These agencies will assist to co-ordinate and maximise the effect of inspection and enforcement under the Act.
+This protocol will provide for the targeting of resources towards problem and high-risk premises and activities requiring greater attention, while providing a lighter touch in respect of low-risk premises that are well operated. - 6.24 The Authority will risk-rate all premises and any inspection will be on the following basis:

-Type of premises Frequency of inspections
+Type of premises Frequency of

-High risk (e.g. night-clubs, pubs, Once a year
+inspections

-Medium risk (e.g. restaurants, clubs, Every 18 months
+High risk (e.g., night-clubs, pubs, Once a year

-cinemas, theatres, indoor sports events,)
+Medium risk (e.g., restaurants, clubs, cinemas, Every 18 months

-Low risk (e.g. premises providing late Every 2 years
+theatres, indoor sports events,)

-night refreshment, off-licences
+Low risk (e.g., premises providing late night Every 2 years

-supermarkets
+refreshment, off-licences supermarkets

 Temporary event notices Dependent on the

 circumstances

-\This column only gives an indication of the likely frequency of inspections.
-The frequency may be altered depending on factors such as the Authority's confidence in the management of the premises, the number of complaints received and any other relevant factor.
+^{}This column only gives an indication of the likely frequency of inspections.
+The frequency may be altered depending on factors such as the Authority's confidence in the management of the premises, the number of complaints received and any other relevant factor(s).